yznts/zen/README.md

 ## Examples

-These examples don't show all the features of the library.
+Provided examples doesn't cover all the features of the library.
 Please refer to the documentation for details.

 ```go
 package main